NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Our Verdict

-The Birch mattress is a hybrid mattress that is a blend of pocketed coils and Talalay latex.
+The Birch mattress is an 11″ hybrid mattress that is made up of a blend of pocketed coils and natural latex (GOLS and GREENGUARD Gold Certified).
 The natural latex is perforated, which helps the cooling and breathability of this mattress.
 There is also a layer of natural wool at the top and bottom of this mattress, which also aids in temperature regulation.

 Type: Latex Hybrid